GRTS Still Pro-government Outlet Enhancing Propaganda – The Standard Newspaper | Gambia

 It cannot deny this bias and prejudice.
 A lot of the ordinary Gambians don’t simply have a medium through which to channel their frustration, but this is what they feel about GRTS.
 Everyone knows this bias; it is commonly known.

 In some instances, GRTS has even been bias in its election reporting over the years.
-Ahead of the 2021 parliamentary elections, the civil society Gambia Participates documented instances of a political party “dominating the state-owned media outfit”.
+Ahead of the 2021 parliamentary elections, Gambia Participates documented instances of a political party “dominating the state-owned media outfit”.

 I still remember when a memo was given to GRTS staff by the then Director General, Malick Jeng, ordering that there should be no reports connected to industrial action.
 I simply don’t know how others think.